Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 ::

-    $ Transfering to target fasta
+    $ Updating the reference sequences
       Please use the new fasta file to remapping again.

 Since the data (``ANNOgesic/output/updated_references/fasta_files``) that we generated is only a dummy data,